-DIRECTOR & LEAD INSTRUCTOR
+DIRECTOR, OWNER & LEAD INSTRUCTOR

-Erin grew up in Kenora and has studied dance for over twenty years.
+Erin (she/her) grew up in Kenora and has studied dance for over twenty years.
 She has trained at a number of studios, including the Royal Winnipeg Ballet School in Winnipeg and Free House Dance in Calgary.
 Her training covers many styles including ballet, jazz, modern, lyrical, and tap.

 After high school Erin attended Wilfrid Laurier University and graduated with her Bachelor of Business Administration.
 She then moved to Calgary where she worked in sports administration and market research before deciding to move home to Kenora in 2014.

 During her time at the RWB, she did ADAPT Jazz and Tap examinations and Cecchetti ballet exams.
 Erin was also a member of Ember Dance Company in Calgary in 2012/2013.